shariq1989/cookbook/content/recipe/crispy_sesame_tofu.md

 +++
-title = "Crispy Sesame Tofu with Coconut Chili Dressing" date = "2021-03-26" description = "If you like tofu, you will love this nutty and sweet tofu dish.
+title = "Vegan Crispy Sesame Tofu with Coconut Chili Dressing" date = "2021-03-26" description = "If you like tofu, enjoy this nutty and sweet dish created by Nik Sharma.
 This vegan, black and white sesame-crusted tofu is the perfect blend of sweet and savory.
-For this recipe, I cooked it in a frying pan, but it could also be baked in the oven or cooked in the air fryer if you prefer." tags = [
+I cook the tofu in a frying pan, but it could also be baked in an oven or air fryer if you prefer." tags = [
     "entree",
     "vegan",